Will I be able to travel to Sweden to commence my studies for the academic year 2021/2022

-Tightened restrictions for teaching and examinations extended till the end of the semester
+Tightened restrictions for teaching and examinations extended until 1 November 2021

-- This means that teaching and examination will, for the most part, take place online also during the spring semester.
+This means that teaching and examination will, for the most part, take place online during the beginning of the autumn semester.
+If the spread of infection changes, there may be changes in the decision below.

 Most teaching will take place online, including for year 1 students.
 Face-to-face teaching is allowed if absolutely necessary, but only in small groups (approximately 10 people).